selfsame/fen2/JOURNAL.md

 * box2D
 * wave function collapse
 * Clay, the C Layout library, which I think is a great baseline for any document rendering you'd want to do.

+# 10-21-2025

+I'm on a branch using lua 5.2.4, same as the rust version, which does get better performance in jumpminster but still noticably degraded.
+Timing the updates reveals 6ms with regular jumps to 30-50ms like every 11 frames.

+Same thing even in the map editor, which doesn't have any of the physics or entities updating, which is a clue that maybe this is related to the high amount of draw calls?